cysouw/diathesis/text/c03_prepositions.md

 ### [ N– | pD ] Nominative demotion + dative addition {#sec:prepositions-nominative-demotion-dative-addition}

-Some predicates take a nominative argument with non-sentient arguments [@Next a], but a dative experiencer can only be used with the nominative demoted [@Next b].
+Some predicates take a nominative argument with non-sentient arguments [@next a], but a dative experiencer can only be used with the nominative demoted [@next b].
 This only seems to occur with predicative constructions with copula *sein*.
-Maybe this diathesis is better analysed as a stack of two separate changes: a dropping of the nominative and an addition of the dative with [@Next c] being an intermediate construction.
+Maybe this diathesis is better analysed as a stack of two separate changes: a dropping of the nominative and an addition of the dative with [@next c] being an intermediate construction.

 :::ex
 a.
 Der Sommer ist kalt.